nolanw/HTMLReader/README.md

 I'm not sure.

 Included in the project is a utility called [Benchmarker][].
-It knows how to run two tests:
+It knows how to run three tests:

 * Parsing a large HTML file.
 In this case, the 7MB single-page HTML specification.
+* Escaping and unescaping entities in the large HTML file.
 * Running a bunch of CSS selectors.
-Basically copied from [a WebKit performance test][WebKit QuerySelector.html].De
+Basically copied from [a WebKit performance test][WebKit QuerySelector.html].

 Changes to HTMLReader should not cause these benchmarks to run slower.
 Ideally changes make them run faster!